liphlab/liph-website/content/people/clelia/index.md

 +++

-I'm Clelia Corridori, a Physics of Data student at the University of Padova.
+My name is Clelia Corridori.
+I am pursuing a PhD in Genetics, Genomics, and Bioinformatics at the Department of Biology at the University of Padua.
+I am currently part of the LIPh Lab.

-I am interested in Complex Systems, Cognitive Modelling, Neuroscience, Machine Learning and in the interdisciplinary approach to tackle these subjects.
+I got my bachelor's degree at the University of Insubria, where my thesis focused on methods and techniques for verifying the unpredictability of states in bit sequences.
+I then moved to Padua, where I obtained my Master's degree in Physics of Data.
+I focused mainly on complex systems and machine learning, and I did my thesis in computational neuroscience.
+I studied neuronal networks using both a model of biological neurons and the inverse Ising problem.

-My bachelor's thesis was focused on methods and techniques for verifying the unpredictability of states in a sequence of bits.
-Afterward, my studies were mainly in the areas of complex systems and machine learning.
-Now my Master's thesis develops in the field of computational Neuroscience, under the supervision of prof. Samir Suweis.
-I'm studying neuronal networks both using a biological neurons model and the inverse Ising problem.
+I am currently working on my PhD project under the supervision of Prof. Graziano Martello, with co-supervision from Prof. Sandro Azaele and Prof. Samir Suweis.
+My research focuses on the biological program governing pluripotency in humans.
+The goal is to deeply understand the differentiation process in human pluripotent stem cells through an interdisciplinary approach that merges computational modelling strategies, experimental data, and theoretical models.